Twin Cogenesis: Introduction

 \section{Introduction}

-In this work, we discuss a scenario which can naturally explain the nature of dark matter, the cosmic coincidence puzzle, little hierarchy problem, leptogenesis and the tiny neutrino masses.
+In this work, we discuss a mechanism which can naturally explain the nature of dark matter, the cosmic coincidence puzzle, little hierarchy problem, leptogenesis and the tiny neutrino masses.
 In spite of the great success of the Standard Model (SM), there are still number of remaining puzzles waiting to be solved.
 First of all, the radiative corrections to the Higgs boson mass square would inevitably make the Higgs mass huge, up to the Planck scale (or some intermediate scale) unless there is an extreme fine-tuning cancellation, this problem is referred to as the hierarchy problem (or little hierarchy problem).
 Since the SM does not include right-handed neutrinos, it cannot explain the tiny observed neutrino masses.
-In addition, baryon (and lepton) asymmetry in the Universe is also among one of the unsolved puzzles, usually presented by the ratio of the baryon number density to the entropy density~\cite{Komatsu:2010fb}
+In addition, baryon (and lepton) asymmetry in the Universe is also among one of the unsolved puzzles, usually presented by the observed baryon-to-photon ratio in the Universe~\cite{Komatsu:2010fb}

 In the SM this ratio is computed to be too small to fit the observation, which indicates the existence of new physics beyond the SM.
 On the other hand, SM also does not provide a dark matter candidate to explain the astrophysical observations.
 Further one has the cosmic coincidence puzzle, i.e., the fact that the amount of dark matter and visible matter in the Universe are of the same order.
-More specifically one has~\cite{Ade:2013sjv, Aghanim:2018eyx}
+More specifically one has~\cite{Ade:2013sjv, Planck:2018vyg}

 which suggests dark matter and baryon asymmetry may have a common origin.
 This can be explained by the so-called asymmetric dark matter hypothesis that the dark particles are in thermal equilibrium with SM particles in the early universe, and their chemical potentials and thus their number densities are of the same order.
 Hence, if the mass of the dark particle is of the same order as the mass of baryons, the cosmic coincidence Eq.~(\ref{RDMB}) can be naturally satisfied.
 For a sample of asymmetric dark matter works see~\cite{Kaplan:2009ag,Cohen:2010kn,Ibe:2011hq,Feng:2012jn}, and for reviews see~\cite{Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}.